Kowal Sentry Integration for Magento 2

 Show in footer

-This is the simplest option if you want a Report an issue button.
+This is the simplest option if you want to have a Zglos problem button.

 Custom Trigger Selector